francisluong/juniper-helpers/README.md

 Here are simple steps for BASH on Ubuntu (other linux variants may require minor changes):

 Step 1.
 If you have root/sudo - Clone the repository into /usr/lib (or any path listed in $tcl_pkgPath)

 ```
 cd /usr/lib
 sudo git clone https://github.com/francisluong/juniper-helpers.git
 ```

+Step 1.
+(Alternate)
-Step 1.alt Or...
+Or...
 If you DON'T have root/sudo - clone to a user folder and add the path of this git repo to TCLLIBPATH (perhaps in your ~/.bashrc)

 ```
 mkdir ~/lib